getify/You-Dont-Know-JS/up & going/ch2.md

 ### Closure

 *Closure* is one of the most important, and often least understood, concepts in JavaScript.
-I won't cover it in deep detail here, since the *"Scope & Closures"* title in this series does so.
+I won't cover it in deep detail here, since the *Scope & Closures* title in this series does so.
 But we want to say a few things about it so you understand the general concept.
 It will be one of the most important techniques in your JS skillset.

 You can think of *closure* as a way to "remember" and continue to access a function's scope (its variables) even once the function has finished running.